 Is New Student Orientation (NSO) Required for All First-Time Entering Freshmen?

 Yes!
 It is proven that students who attend NSO are more likely to be successful and complete their program of study.
 Your success is important to us!
 We take great pride in planning an NSO that will prepare you to walk in your first class with confidence and provide you with the best possible opportunity for success!

 The transition from high school to college can be challenging whether or not you are a recent high school graduate.
 NSO is an opportunity to interact with representatives from the college of your major, current and new students and to register for your classes.
 It is also an opportunity to learn new things about the university that you might not have known!

 Do I Have to Pay for My Classes at New Student Orientation?

 No, you do not have to pay for your classes on your New Student Orietation date.
 However, payment arrangements must be made prior to the start of the semester.
 Make sure you have your Financial Aid in order and be aware of payment deadlines.
 If you have any questions regarding Financial Aid, please call (479) 788-7090 or email email@example.com

 Which New Student Orientation Date Should I Attend?

 When you register for the NSO, the dates that you are eligible to attend will show on the drop down menu.
+Student’s that want to attend the Overnight NSO, should call 479-788-7400 to register for that event.
 You should attend the earliest possible date for the best selection of a class schedule.

 Will I Need My Username and Password During New Student Orientation?